core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The set of CoAP options comprising any of the Uri-Host, Uri-Port, and Uri-Path options, when those are not used together with the Proxy-Scheme option or the Proxy-Scheme-Number option.
 This is relevant when using a reverse-proxy.

-* OSCORE-in-OSCORE: the process by which a message protected with (Group) OSCORE is further protected with (Group) OSCORE.
-This means that, if such a process is used, a successful decryption and verification of an OSCORE-protected message might yield an OSCORE-protected message.

 # Use Cases # {#sec-use-cases}